Projects in the United States

 This blended professional development initiative focused on building the capacity of New England adult educators to incorporate technology into instruction.

-This project used education technology tools to align assessment methods, referrals, and enrollments across education and workforce systems to help job seekers with basic skills access greater opportunities.
+Led by the National College Transition Network, this project used education technology tools to align assessment methods, referrals, and enrollments across education and workforce systems to help job seekers with basic skills access greater opportunities.

 The EdTech Center provided low-cost English language learning opportunities for adults on waitlists through weekly study groups where learners work through online English courses together.